 business law litigation

-Linda Azizi, business law litigation lawyer at Arst Avocats presents her background, her specialties and her vision of litigation.
+Linda Azizi, a business litigation lawyer at Arst Avocats, presents her career path, her specialties, and her vision of litigation.

-As a business law litigation lawyer, can you tell us about your background and what led you to join Arst Avocats?
+As a business litigation lawyer, can you tell us about your background and what led you to join the firm Arst Avocats?

 I have been a lawyer for over twenty years now.
-I remember always wanting to do this job.
-I practiced mainly in business firms in which I was in charge of significant litigation cases, national or even international.
-Gradually, I created for myself a frequent practice in the field of construction , which I like for its extremely practical and technical aspect.
-Over the past year and a half, I have found a dynamic environment at Arst Avocats which allows me to practice as I have always wanted, namely in close proximity to clients, in a spirit of partnership with them and with a modern and progressive approach to the legal profession.
+I remember always wanting to pursue this career.
+I worked primarily in business law firms, where I handled significant litigation cases, both national and international.
+Gradually, I developed a practice specializing in construction law , which I enjoy for its highly practical and technical aspects.
+For the past year and a half, I have found a dynamic environment at Arst Avocats that allows me to practice law as I have always wished: in close collaboration with clients, in a spirit of partnership, and with a modern and progressive approach to the legal profession.

 What is your vision of business law litigation?

-I like business law litigation because it leads to becoming one with a client's problem for which a given result must be achieved.
-This requires developing a strategy, seeking the best means, legal and non-legal, to achieve this result and constantly adapting to a changing situation and/or to an adversary who is pursuing the diametrically opposed objective.
-It is a subject whose practice has been greatly improved by the technical developments of recent years which have made it possible to overcome a certain number of material contingencies and to have better access to various essential resources in the management of a dispute, such as court decisions.
+I enjoy business litigation because it allows me to become deeply involved with a client's issue and achieve a specific outcome.
+This requires developing a strategy, researching the best legal and non-legal means to achieve that result, and constantly adapting to an evolving situation and/or an adversary pursuing a diametrically opposed objective.
+The practice of this field has been greatly improved by technological advancements in recent years, which have freed us from certain practical constraints and provided better access to various essential resources for managing a dispute, such as case law.

-What do you feel you bring to your clients in the management of their business law litigation issues?
+What do you feel you bring to your clients in the context of managing their business law litigation issues?

-The answer is very delicate (laughs).
-It is to them that it would be necessary to ask it in fact.
-First of all my expertise, linked to my years of practice, without wanting to age me more than I am.
-Next, a point of view outside their own, which sometimes makes it possible to put the dispute into perspective in a different way and to consider other solutions or a mode of treatment more suited to the situation.
-Finally, I usually tell my clients, when they entrust me with the defense of their interests, that their problem is now mine.
-I try to relieve them of it and very often that is what they are looking for and appreciate.
+The answer is very tricky (laughs).
+You'd really have to ask them.
+First, my expertise, gained through years of practice, without wanting to sound older than I am.
+Second, an outside perspective, which sometimes allows us to see the dispute in a different light and consider other solutions or a more suitable approach.
+Finally, I usually tell my clients, when they entrust me with defending their interests, that their problem is now my problem.
+I try to relieve them of that burden, and very often that's what they're looking for and appreciate.

-What are the subjects and/or legal matters that you particularly like to deal with as a lawyer?
+What are the legal topics and/or areas that you particularly enjoy dealing with as a lawyer?

-As I said before, I consider myself a litigation lawyer.
-In general, I like all kinds of litigation, civil, commercial and even administrative.
-Now it is true that the chance of files and meetings gave me the opportunity to create mini-specialties.
-For example, I had the opportunity to deal several times with disorder files concerning sports grounds and I fell in love with these subjects – even though I am not a sports person myself (laughs) – which are very technical and make you walk through lawns to deal with sometimes complex legal subjects.
-I also like the treatment of very classic subjects of contractual disputes, in terms of liability, hidden defects , breach of established commercial relations , securities...
-I discovered within the firm Arst Avocats the litigation of the responsibility of the State because of the defective functioning of justice and it is yet another new form of litigation that I find interesting and that I would like to develop, because it also makes it possible to raise public authorities' awareness of the need to restore respectful justice expectations of litigants.
+As I mentioned earlier, I consider myself a litigation lawyer.
+Generally speaking, I enjoy all types of litigation: civil, commercial, and even administrative.
+However, it's true that the chance encounters with cases and people I've met have allowed me to develop some minor specializations.
+For example, I've had the opportunity to handle several cases involving damage to sports fields, and I've become quite fond of these issues—even though I'm not a sports enthusiast myself (laughs)—which are very technical and involve walking across fields to address sometimes complex legal matters.
+I equally enjoy dealing with very classic topics of contractual disputes, in matters of liability, hidden defects , termination of established commercial relationships , security interests… I discovered at the firm Arst Avocats the litigation of the State's liability due to the defective functioning of justice and it is yet another new form of litigation that I find interesting and that I would like to develop, because it also allows to raise awareness among public authorities about the need to restore a justice system that respects the expectations of litigants.

-I couldn't tell you because I'm not at the end (laughs), I'm still in an endless progression in the legal profession.
-We accompany society in its constantly renewed problems and that is what keeps us so young.
+I couldn't tell you because I'm not at the end yet (laughs), I'm still progressing, which is never-ending in the legal profession.
+We support society with its constantly evolving challenges, and that's what keeps us so young.

 Max Mietkiewicz